geemus/learn_fog/1_documentation.markdown

 # Documentation

-Our first task will be storing data, but we will explore the documentation to find out how.
+Our first task will be storing data, but first we will figure out how by referencing the services documentation.

 ## Amazon Simple Storage Solution (S3)

-We will be using S3 to store a file, I usually fall back to the internet to find collected [S3 documentation](http://aws.amazon.com/documentation/s3).
-But for convenience there is also a copy of the relevant documents in your unzipped resources at `learn_fog/s3-api.pdf`.
+We will be using S3 to store a file, you can refer to docs at `learn_fog/s3-api.pdf` or online at [S3 documentation](http://aws.amazon.com/documentation/s3).

 ### Amazon API Guide

-The API guides for amazon services provide details on available operations.
-We will first create something to hold our files, something S3 refers to as a bucket.
+Amazon API guides provide details on available operations.
+We will first need to create something to hold our files, S3 refers to this as a bucket.

 * Open `learn_fog/s3-api.pdf`
 * Browse to the table of contents.
 * What operations are available for buckets?
 * Browse to the operation that seems most likely to create a bucket.
 * Which parameters are required?
-Which are optional?
+* Which are optional?
 * What other operations are available on buckets?

 ### fog Services

+Most of the time you should be able to get by without needing to refer to those docs, but it can be a good skill to have in your bag of tricks.
+Next we will see how this documentation relates to the code in fog.

-fog `services` wrap around the services that clouds provide.
-We will want to check out the service that maps to S3, which lives with the other storage services.
+We will want to check out the `service` that maps to S3, which lives with the other storage services.
 You can find it by opening `learn_fog/source/lib/fog/storage/aws.rb`, you will refer back to it for the next two sections.

 ### Requests

-First you'll see some `requires` and `recognizes`, followed by `collections` and `models`, but we will come back to all that later.
-Our real goal is the requests, here you can see the path to them as well as a list of available requests.
+First you will see some `requires` and `recognizes`, followed by `collections` and `models`, we will to these later.
+Our real goal is requests, you can see the `request_path` and a list of available requests.

-### fog requests

-Most of the time you should be able to get by without needing to refer to those docs, but it can be a good skill to have in your bag of tricks.
-Next we will see how this documentation relates to the code in fog.

 * Open the file corresponding to the request you found to create a bucket.
 You should be able to find it from its name in `learn_fog/source/lib/fog/storage/requests/aws/?`.
+* Find the method inside the `Real` module.
+* What arguments are required?
-* What arguments are required and optional for this method? (you can just focus on the `Real` version for now)
+* What arguments are optional?
 * How does the documentation and method compare to the S3 documentation?

 ### Real

-In this file we can see that in the `Real` module there is a mirror to a lot of what we found before to remind us and help integrate our knowledge of S3 into it's usage in fog.
-The first part documents the function, starting with a brief description of the methods purpose, followed by a breakdown of the parameters and finally the return value.
-After this you will see the method itself, which will define what data to send.
-This data is all quite useful, but for now we will rely on the `Mock` implementation, so we can skip to that.
+We can see that there is a mirror to what we found before, which helps integrate our knowledge of S3 into usage in fog.
+The first part documents the function, starting with a brief description of purpose, followed by a breakdown of parameters and return value.
+After this you will see the `Real` method itself, which defines how data is sent.
+For now, we will review the `Mock` implementation, which we will be using in our examples.

 ### Mock

-We will be using the version of the method in the `Mock` module, however, since we don't have proper credentials.
-You can refer back to the `Real` documentation block for what parameters you can also pass to the `Mock` version, but if you look at the method itself you can see it is quite different.
-Rather than making a request out to S3, the mocked method just uses the data to update a hash in memory that represents what commands you have run.
+You can refer back to the `Real` documentation block for usage details, but if you look at the `Mock` method itself you can see it is quite different.
+Rather than sending a request to S3, the `Mock` method updates a hash in memory that simulates the remote state.

 ### http://fog.io

-A great place to find consolidated information is on [fog.io](http://fog.io), but all that info is also available in the source.
+Another great place to find consolidated information is on [fog.io](http://fog.io), but all that info is also available in the source.

-    $ cd learn_fog/sources/docs
+    $ cd learn_fog/fog.io

-The front page is `index.html` and the _pages directory contains the other related pages.
-You can view the output by using `jekyll`.
+The front page is `index.html` and other pages can be navigated to from there.

-    ...
-    > jekyll --server
-    !

-Once the server boots up it will tell you a localhost url where you can browse to in order to view the documents.
-By doing this you can more easily update docs and see your changes (especially with the -auto option for reloading changed files).
+TODO: highlights

 ## Next!

-In `2_storage_requests.html` we will explore connecting to a service and start storing our important data!
+In `2_storage_requests.html` we will explore connecting to a service and storing our data!

 ### Extra Credit

-What is the `mock` implementation doing?
-How will you delete the bucket?
+* What data does the `mock` method modify?
+* How will you get rid of the bucket?
+* What does the associated `Real` method look like?
+* What data does the associated `Mock` method modify?